Preface

 The notion that we give their lives meaning is flawed, as animals possess their own intrinsic worth, independent of human utility.

-It’s not as if the wisdom of Viktor Frankl1 was illuminating our collective psyche here.
+It’s not as if the wisdom of Viktor Frankl1 were illuminating our collective psyche here.
 The suffering we force these innocent animals to endure cannot be rationalized away by invoking platitudes about the meaning of life.

 - Note: Viktor Frankl wrote extensively about the search for meaning in life, emphasizing that finding purpose is essential to human existence.2